MASTER OF SCIENCE IN NURSING, EXECUTIVE LEADERSHIP

 Master of Science in Nursing, Executive Leadership (Online)

 1st Priority Deadline - April 1

 2nd Priority Deadline - May 15

-The Master of Science in Nursing in Executive Leadership prepares graduate-level nurses for practice as nurse leaders and nurse administrators in a variety of healthcare settings.
-The program includes a series of integrated learning experiences that focus on the development of nurses with strong critical skills who are capable of leadership and innovation in a dynamic healthcare system.
-The curriculum is based on current, relevant nursing practice that challenges nurses to work as both individuals and group members to critically analyze, evaluate and develop solutions in response to emerging trends and issues in nursing practice and healthcare.
-Students will have clinical practicum experiences with nursing executive leadership in a variety of quality healthcare systems.
-In addition, the specialty program content focuses on the impact of national, state and local healthcare policy and financing on nursing practice.
+The curriculum is based on current, relevant nursing practice that challenges nurses to work as both individuals and group members to critically analyze, evaluate and develop solutions to emerging trends and issues in nursing practice and health care.
+Students will have clinical practicum experiences with nursing executive leadership in a variety of quality health care systems.
+In addition, the specialty program content focuses on the impact on nursing practice of national, state and local health care policy and financing.

 Executive leaders in the field of nursing will continue to be in high demand to maintain quality administration of health care at all levels, from patient care to systems facilitation and management.

 - Faculty are experienced health care professionals and educators who mentor students

 - Prepares graduates for leadership in the rapidly growing health care field

 - Online program is compatible with career and family responsibilities

 - Integrates courses from School of Business for robust leadership training